 - i.
 Neither party offered a definition of divine service, - ii.
-Dictionary definitions: "the act of public worship following prescribed rules", "The worship of God, esp. communal worship conducted according to a prescribed form; = service" i, "a service of the Christian church, esp one at which no sacrament is given" i, and "a service of Christian worship, specifically: such a service that is not sacramental in character" ii. - [112] The Board notes that the legislature specifically used the words 'divine service' as well as 'public worship', to provide that there is some sort of separate meaning, yet many definitions canvased seemed to indicate a worship service with emphasis on no sacrament given.
-As such, the Board finds the divine service involves worship without necessity of a scheduled mass or service but does follow prescribed rules. - [113] The Complainant testified that all students and faculty at Prairie Bible Institute sign and follow a community covenant some ten pages that addresses conduct on campus perhaps they are akin to the prescribed rules contemplated in the definition of divine service. - [114] The Board finds no evidence of 'divine service' present on the subject property.
+Dictionary definitions: "the act of public worship following prescribed rules", "The worship of God, esp. communal worship conducted according to a prescribed form; = service", "a service of the Christian church, esp one at which no sacrament is given" and "a service of Christian worship, specifically: such a service that is not sacramental in character". - [99] The Board notes that the legislature specifically used the words 'divine service' as well as 'public worship', to provide that there is some sort of separate meaning, yet many definitions canvased seemed to indicate a worship service with emphasis on no sacrament given.
+As such, the Board finds the divine service involves worship without necessity of a scheduled mass or service but does follow prescribed rules. - [100] The Complainant testified that all students and faculty at Prairie Bible Institute sign and follow a community covenant some ten pages that addresses conduct on campus perhaps they are akin to the prescribed rules contemplated in the definition of divine service. - [101] The Board finds 'divine service' is present and a critical component of the use taking place on the subject property, but it is not the chief use or most important use associated with the subject property.